Operation CHAOS, also known as MHCHAOS, was a covert espionage project ran by the Central

 1974 The New York Times article written by Seymour Hersh.
 Subsequently, the Rockefeller

-Commission launched an investigation into the level of surveillance committed by operation CHAOS.
+Commission launched to investigate the level of surveillance committed by operation CHAOS.

 In 1967, the CIA launched Operation CHAOS at the behest of President Lyndon Johnson in response to